Diseases & Conditions

 - Assess if one or both calf muscles are tight by asking your child to move their feet and ankles in a number of different ways.

 - Check range of motion in the hips and knees.

 Neurological exam.
-Some simple neurological tests will help determine if abnormalities in your child's nervous system could be contributing to the toe walking.
+Some simple neurological tests will help determine whether abnormalities in your child's nervous system could be contributing to the toe walking.
 The exam will be tailored to your child's age, developmental level, and ability to cooperate.

-During the exam, your doctor will:
+During the exam, your child's doctor will: